waqarabbas123/Simple-Quiz-Example-of-JS/README.md

 #__Simple Quiz

-Using the logic of javascript i can make a simple project which is quiz game Mostly we can focus on javascript .
+using the logic of javascipt i can make a simple project quiz game . mostly we can foucs in the logic of javascript .